-It is well known that in equilibrium, the order parameter of, {\itshape e.g.}, charge-, spin-density waves or superconducting phases is constructed from single-particle operators, which can even signal topological phase transitions for which a local order parameter cannot be defined.
-Even far-from-equilibrium, where a symmetry-breaking order parameter is often not available, the covariance matrix may still encode important information about phase changes in the non-equilibrium steady-state.
+It is well known that in equilibrium, the order parameter of, e.g., charge-, spin-density waves or superconducting phases is constructed from single-particle operators, which can even signal topological phase transitions for which a local order parameter cannot be defined.
+Even far from equilibrium, where a symmetry-breaking order parameter is often not available, the covariance matrix may still encode important information about phase changes in the NESS.